actionml/docs.actionml.com/pio_cli_cheatsheet.md

 ##Start/stop

+PredictionIO assumes that HDFS and Spark are running.
+From a clean start launch them first.

+ - `/path/to/hadoop/sbin/start-dfs.sh` this assumes you have formatted the namenode&mdash;see hadoop docs if this sounds unfamiliar to you.
+ - `/path/to/spark/sbin/start-all.sh`

+HDFS and Spark may be left running since nothing in this cheatsheet will stop them.

  - `pio-start-all` this can only be used reliably on a single server setup with all services on a single machine.
  - `pio-stop-all` likewise this is only for a single machine setup.
  - `pio eventserver` this starts an EventServer on port 7070 of localhost